FuelLabs/fuels-ts/CONTRIBUTING.md

 To use an unreleased version of `forc`:

 1. **Edit the `VERSION` File**
-Open the `packages/forc/VERSION` file and replace the version number (e.g., 0.59.0) with the desired git branch:
+Open the `internal/forc/VERSION` file and replace the version number (e.g., 0.59.0) with the desired git branch:

-    ```bash
+    ```text
     git:some/branch-name
     ```
 1. **Install and Build**
 To download and build `forc` from the specified branch after updating `VERSION` file, run: